 No data are available on the response to vaccination or on the secondary transmission of infection by live vaccines to patients receiving XELJANZ.
-Live vaccines should not be given concurrently with XELJANZ.
-Update immunizations in agreement with current immunization guidelines prior to initiating XELJANZ therapy.
+Avoid use of live vaccines concurrently with XELJANZ.
+Update immunizations in agreement with current immunization quidelines prior to initiating XELJANZ therapy.